Badfish Paddle Board Sizing

 Badfish Stand Up Paddle boards come in a variety of sizes in order to accommodate a variety of paddlers and types of paddling.
 We do not provide strict paddler weight guidelines because all our sizes will generally accommodate a wide range of paddler weights.
 Choosing the right size generally is more about what type of paddling you do the most and what your goals are with the board.
 The following represents some general guidelines when choosing the right size for you.
 Please feel free to give us a call (800) 519-0805 or send us an email with questions firstname.lastname@example.org

 6’11” River Surfer: The 6’11 River Surfer is meant for high performance paddle board river surfing.
 The board is designed for park and surf (a river wave that you have immediate access to).
 Bigger paddlers (up to 200lbs) will be able to use this board for its intended purpose.
-The 6’11 is the best choice for smaller, low volume rivers where its short length will fit into smaller features.
+The 6’11 is the best choice for smaller, low volume rivers where its short length will fit into smaller features and larger high volume river waves as well.

 8’0” River Surfer: The 8’0 River Surfer is meant for high performance paddle board river surfing.
 The board is designed for park and surf and will accommodate a large range paddlers including those paddlers up to 230lbs.
 This board is a great choice if you are surfing larger volume rivers.
 The longer length and flatter rocker make this board faster and more stable making it a great choice for bigger rivers or larger paddlers on smaller rivers.